InstituteforDiseaseModeling/idmtools/docs/platforms/comps/assetize_output.rst

 Also review the class details :class:`idmtools_platform_comps.utils.assetize_output.assetize_output.AssetizeOutput`

-Errors
+You can also run this command from the CLI.
+For details, see :ref:`COMPS CLI reference<COMPS CLI>` Errors
 ------

 NoFileFound - This means the patterns you specified resulted in no files found.
 Review your patterns.
 CrossEnvironmentAssetizeNotSupport - This occurs when you attempt to assestize an item in a COMPS environment that does not match that of the workitem.
 Use the same environment for your workitem as you did for your original item
+AtLeastOneItemToWatch - You cannot run assetize without linking at least one item